OneLiteCore/LiteWriter/content/docs/remote-link/index.ko.md

 ---
+ShowToc: true
+copy_mark: copied
+date: 2024-05-25
 title: How to use the Remote Link feature
-date: 2024-05-25
-ShowToc: true
-copy_mark: "copied"
 ---

 "Link" feature allows you to map app data as a PC directory, so that you can use PC softwafre to edit and manage your data.